factor-hmc/book/src/Super_Hello_World.md

 [ "Hello World" print ]
 ```

 If we run this code, the quotation will be pushed to the stack.
 Since we want to run this code multiple times, we can use the **times** combinator to accomplish this.
-The **times** combinator takes in a number for the amount of times we want to run the quotation, and then the actual quotation.
+The **times** combinator takes in a number and a quotation.
+The number represents the number of times we will run the quotation.
 Since we want to print "Hello World" 5 times, lets run the code:

 ```factor
 5 swap